Undead34/Undead34/README.md

 # Hi I'm Undead34!

 Hello!
 I'm Gabriel Maizo, I'm passionate about **programming**, **cryptography** and everything related to the world of **web3**.
+A growth mindset and a desire to learn from others.
+Enthusiasm and excitement for open source and better Internet security.

 ![](https://discord.c99.nl/widget/theme-5/833091740134801458.png)
 > Discord: **`Undead34#9907`**